kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

    ```

-If the PersistentVolumeClaims (PVCs) are in `Pending` state after deployment and they are not bound to PersistentVolumes (PVs), you may have to either manually create PVs for each PVC in your Kubernetes Cluster or an alternative is to set up [dynamic volume provisioning](#automatic-provisioning-of-persistent-volumes-in-kubernetes) to create PVs on demand and redeploy Kubeflow after deleting it.
+If the PersistentVolumeClaims (PVCs) are in `Pending` state after deployment and they are not bound to PersistentVolumes (PVs), you may have to either manually create PVs for each PVC in your Kubernetes Cluster or an alternative is to set up [dynamic volume provisioning](#automatic-provisioning-of-persistent-volumes-in-kubernetes) to create PVs on demand and redeploy Kubeflow after deleting existing PVCs.